vanderlee/colorpicker/README.md

 ###	showOn ('focus click alt')
 Specifies what user events will show the colorpicker if not inline.
-Specify multiple events by seperating with space.
+Specify multiple events by separating with space.
 Optionally 'focus', 'click', 'alt', 'button' and/or 'both'